 Some people had mild or no symptoms, but many developed pneumonia or kidney failure.

 Who can say what the final public health impact of COVID-19 will be?
-There are currently over 96 million confirmed COVID-19 cases worldwide with over 2 million deaths (ArcGIS, 2020).
-Currently, the United States has the highest total number of confirmed COVID-19 cases—over 24 million cases and over 400,000 deaths.
+There are currently hundreds of millions of confirmed COVID-19 cases worldwide with millions of deaths (ArcGIS, 2021).
+Currently, the United States has the highest total number of confirmed COVID-19 cases.

 These numbers will continue to change as we are still in the middle of the pandemic.
 Other than the public health impact, COVID-19 has affected many other parts of daily life, including employment, education, and the global economy.

 During the 2003 SARS outbreak, 8,098 people became ill from SARS around the world, and of these, 774 died.
 However, according to the Centers for Disease Control and Prevention (CDC), this disease had less of an effect in the United States, with only eight confirmed SARS cases, and these from people who had traveled to the affected countries (CDC, 2020).